Free scalar correlators in de Sitter via the stochastic approach beyond slow roll: Evaluation of correlators

 To calculate the $(q,p)$ correlators, we introduce a time-evolution operator $U(q_0,q,p_0,p;t)$, which is defined as the Green's function of the Fokker-Planck equation and therefore obeys\\

 for all values of $q_0$ and $p_0$.
 Then, the time-dependence of the PDF is given by\\

 \\

 such that the time-evolution operator obeys the Fokker-Planck equation (\ref{p,q_fokker-planck}).
 Unfortunately, this is not an easy equation to solve.
-However, if we initially only consider the 2-point correlation functions such as those in Eq. (\ref{phi,pi_correlators_pq}), we only need to evolve $p$ or $q$ forward in time for any given correlator - not both - and hence we can consider the 1-dimensional time-evolution operators defined by\\
+However, if we initially only consider the 2-point correlation functions such as those in Eq. (\ref{phi,pi_correlators_pq}), we only need to evolve $p$ or $q$ forward in time for any given correlator, not both simultaneously.
+Therefore, one only needs to use the 1-dimensional time evolution operators $U_q(q_0,q;t)$ and $U_p(p_0,p;t)$ defined by\\

-where $U_q(q_0,q;t)$ and $U_p(p_0,p;t)$ are the $q$ and $p$ time-evolution operators respectively.
-They obey the 1-dimensional versions of the Fokker-Planck equation (\ref{p,q_fokker-planck})\\
+respectively, where $P_q(q;t)$ and $P_p(p;t)$ are the time-dependent univariate probability distributions.
+These time-evolution operators satisfy the Fokker-Planck equations\\